nur-ikhsan-majid/nur-ikhsan-majid/README.md

 # Hello, World! 👋

 Welcome to my GitHub profile!
-I'm Nur Ikhsan Majid, a passionate [Your Role] from Malang Regency, East Java, Indonesia.
+I'm Nur Ikhsan Majid from Malang Regency, East Java, Indonesia.

 🚀 I love coding, exploring new technologies, and also learning a new things.